 After you’ve finished adding the MX record to your domain host site, you’ll be rerouted back to Google Workspace.
 If everything has been set up accordingly – and it should be – you’ll receive a success message.

-There could be lag time before your email begins rerouting, and during this time, you may not receive emails.
-Plan accordingly and complete the set-up process when you can allow a few hours to pass without receiving email.
+There could be a lag time before your email begins rerouting, and during this time, you may not receive emails.
+Plan accordingly and complete the set-up process when you can allow a few hours to pass without receiving an email.